The Sales panel in Analytics is a dashboard that shows you key statistics like revenue, order volume, and conversion. It gives you insight into:

 Conv.
 Rate, or Conversion Rate, is what percentage of visits convert into at least one order of any size, or (Visits resulting in an order ÷ Total visits) x 100.
 Conversion Rate is a good indicator of how you’re converting visitor interest into purchases.
 For a deeper look into conversion rates, use Purchase Funnel.

-AOV, or Average Order Volume, is the average revenue earned per order, or Revenue ÷ Orders.
+AOV, or Average Order Value, is the average revenue earned per order, or Revenue ÷ Orders.

 Revenue per visit, or RPV, is Revenue ÷ Visits, or the average revenue generated per visit—even visits that didn’t result in a purchase.
 Many companies who do paid marketing use this as a benchmark for how much to spend per visit and for measuring marketing return on investment, or ROI.